Locally Trivial Deformations of Toric Varieties: Deformations of toric varieties

 \subsection{The combinatorial deformation equation}

 In this section, we specialize the setup discussed in \S\ref{sec:defeq} to the combinatorial deformation functor $\cDef_{\Sigma}$.
-As discussed in the proof of \thref{thm:combiso}, this functor may be identified with a homotopy fiber analogue deformation functor $\widehat\rF_{\mcL \hookrightarrow \mcK}$ with respect to the open cover $\sU=\{U_\sigma\}_{\sigma\in\Sigma_{\max}}$ of $X_\Sigma$, allowing us to apply the setup of \S\ref{sec:defeq}.
+As discussed in the proof of \thref{thm:combiso}, this functor may be identified with a functor of the form $\widehat\rF_{\mcL}$ with respect to the open cover $\sU=\{U_\sigma\}_{\sigma\in\Sigma_{\max}}$ of $X_\Sigma$, allowing us to apply the setup of \S\ref{sec:defeq}.
 However, we will think about $\cDef_\Sigma$ instead as in Definition \ref{defn:cdef} with respect to the various closed covers $\sV_{\rho,\bu}$, which are also indexed by elements of $\Sigma_{\max}$.

 To start solving the deformation equation $\eqref{eq:defeq2}$, we need to fix bases for the tangent and obstruction spaces of $\cDef_\Sigma$.
 We make this explicit here.
-By \thref{exactseqlocal} and Equation \eqref{iso1} we obtain the tangent space
+By Lemma \ref{lemma:tangentspace}, \thref{exactseqlocal}, and Equation \eqref{iso1} we obtain the tangent space

 To any connected component $C$ of the simplicial complex $V_{\rho,\bu}$ we associate a zero cocycle $\theta_C \in \check{Z}^0(\sV_{\rho,\bu},\KK)$ as follows:

 The images of $\theta_{C}$ span $\widetilde{H}^0(V_{\rho,\bu},\KK)$ and removing any one of these provides a basis.
 Doing this for all $\rho,\bu$ with $\widetilde{H}^{0}(V_{\rho,\bu},\KK)\neq 0$, we obtain a basis of $\rT^1 \cDef_{\Sigma}$ where each $\theta_i$ is of the form $\theta_{C}\cdot \chi^\bu\cdot f_\rho$ for some $\rho\in\Sigma(1)$, $\bu\in M$, and connected component $C$ of $V_{\rho,\bu}$ (see Convention \ref{convention}).
 This will also determine